developer-zebra/developer-zebra-site/src/stagenow/2-10/about/index.md

 ---
-title: StageNow 2.9
+title: StageNow 2.10
 layout: guide.html
 product: Stagenow
 productversion: '2.10'
 ---

-StageNow 2.9 User Guide, Revision A
+StageNow 2.10 User Guide, Revision A

 ## Introduction
-This help file provides the staging administrator instructions on using StageNow 2.9 to create profiles to use for staging devices.
+This help file provides the staging administrator instructions for using StageNow 2.10 to create profiles to use for staging devices.

+These pages cover StageNow 2.10.x and higher.

 ## Supported Web Browsers